Thank you for choosing the xTool products!

 1. General safety

 Read and get familiar with all safety precautions and procedures before using the machine.
-Strictly follow all safety precautions and ensure that the machine is properly assembled and is working properly.
+Strictly follow all safety precautions and ensure that the device is assembled correctly and is working correctly.

 Follow the operating principles:

 - Ensure that the workspace is clean and flat.
 Note that the laser tube is made of glass and is very fragile.
-If it is broken, the machine fails to work.
+If it breaks, the machine fails to work.

 - Do not disassemble the machine or change its structure in any way without authorization.
-Do not modify or decompile its operating system.
+Please do not modify or decompile its operating system.

-- The machine works properly at the temperature of 0°C to 35°C and can be stored properly at the temperature of 0°C to 45°C. Do not operate it at a temperature lower than 0°C.
+- The machine works appropriately at the temperature of 0°C to 35°C and can appropriate stored at the temperature of 0°C to 45°C. Do not operate it at a temperature lower than 0°C.

 2. Laser safety